-Learn about xeric (drought tolerant) plants.
+Erect burlap screens to protect newly planted evergreens from desiccating winter winds.
 For more information, see our fact sheet on this topic.

-from Cornell Cooperative Extension Services
+Gathered from the Cornell Cooperative Extension site